VatsalSoni301/Wikipedia_Search_Engine/README.md

 # Description

 * Implemented a search engine on the wikipedia dump of size 73.4 GB.
-In order to retrieve result faster indexing and ranking is implemented to get most relevant result.
+In order to retrieve result faster and relevant, indexing and ranking is implemented.
 Relevance ranking algorithm is implemented using TF-IDF score to rank documents.
 Creating index takes around 14 hr on a given wikipedia dump.
 Result is retrieved in less than 1 second.

-# prerequisites
+# Prerequisites

 * python3
 * For preprocessing and Stemming, I have used nltk library.
 * To install nltk `pip3 install nltk`
+* Install etree to parse wikipedia dump xml file
+* To install etree `pip3 install elementpath`
 * stop_words.txt file must be present in the same directory to remove stop words

 # To run the project